chfoo/callfunc/README.md

 To specify the include and linker paths add (adjust paths as needed):

 * For libffi: `-DLIBFFI_INCLUDE_PATH:PATH=/usr/local/include/ -DLIBFFI_LIB_PATH:PATH=/usr/local/lib/`.
 For vcpkg, please add the toolchain define as reported at the end of libffi install.
+(Use `vcpkg integrate install` to get the path.)
 * For HashLink: `-DHLINCLUDE_PATH:PATH=/usr/local/include/ -DHL_LIB_PATH:PATH=/usr/local/lib/`.

 On Linux and MacOS, this will be a makefile which you can run `make`.